 That being said, it is understandable to feel anxious about driving in Mexico for the first time.
 Yes, things are notably more chaotic than what you may be accustomed to in your own country.

-However, roads in Mexico are very well built and maintained, and the same rules apply here as with driving in most countries in the world.
+Generally speaking, the roads in Mexico are very well built and maintained, and the same rules apply here as with driving in most countries in the world.
 Perhaps the only extra thing you need here is more patience than usual

 With the right mindset and a little information on what the road rules are, driving in Mexico can be an enjoyable or at least bearable experience!
 This rings true even if you are a relatively new driver.